 Stage 3: The Great Ocean Road, much more than a road!

-The famous Great Ocean Road stretches almost 250 kilometers from Warrnambool to Torquay and will delight you!
-We advise you to take at least three days to discover this iconic route.
-Between its spectacular but fragile limestone cliffs that have been sculpted over the years by the wind and the ocean (Bay of Martyrs, Bay of Islands, Razorback, The Grotto, London bridge, Twelve Apostles…), its extraordinary rivers and forests, from where you can observe multi-hundred-year-old trees, or its beaches with powerful waves, so popular with surfers, this piece of land near Melbourne is not lacking in assets.
+The famous Great Ocean Road stretches almost 250 kilometers from Warrnambool to Torquay.
+Take at least three days to discover this iconic route.
+Between its spectacular but fragile limestone cliffs that have been sculpted over the years by the wind and the ocean (Bay of Martyrs, Bay of Islands, Razorback, The Grotto, London bridge, Twelve Apostles…), its extraordinary rivers and forests, from where you can observe multi-hundred-year-old trees, or its beaches so popular with surfers, this road is not lacking in assets.

 Start with Port Fairy and its charming promenade along Moyne River.
 Then continue to the wild Griffits Island to observe the Wallabies.
 Continue your journey towards The 12 Apostles and if you have the possibility, make a stop at the nature reserve of Tower Hill which is home to koalas, emus, kangaroos and many other animals.
 This place is not well known to tourists and yet is worth a visit.
 Go there at the end of the day to maximize your chances of seeing wildlife.

 The region features several unusual sites.
 Crossing Campground, located in Great Otway National Park, is a perfect example.
 After 4 kilometres on an unpaved and sometimes perilous road, you land in paradise.
-Relax as you listen to birdsong, let yourself be enchanted by colourful butterflies and dragonflies, and admire the lush vegetation that surrounds you.
 As the icing on the cake, you have the Triplet Falls (a few kilometres as the crow flies from the free camp).
 These are stunning waterfalls in the heart of the forest.
-You can explore them by letting yourself be guided by the markup (less than 15 min walk).

 For a more detailed itinerary of the Great Ocean Road, see our dedicated article.